-Paris and Los Angeles poised to get 2024 and 2028 Olympics
+Paris and Los Angeles set to get 2024 and 2028 Olympics

 Paris and Los Angeles are probably getting the Summer Olympics for 2024 and 2028.
 It's just not clear which city will host in which year.

-The International Olympic Committee is expected to vote Tuesday to break with tradition and award two games at once.
+The International Olympic Committee voted unanimously Tuesday to break with tradition and award two games at once.

 Paris and LA are the only competitors left for 2024.
 But it's been clear since early this year that the IOC is leaning toward awarding the next two games at the same time, to streamline the selection process and provide greater financial stability to the games.